PabloArroyo2002/portfolio/README.md

 - Welded a test rig to hold the jet engine, a protective piece of acrylic and pressure and temperature gauges.

 ![Clean Jet Engine]({{ "/assets/clean-jet-engine.jpg" | relative_url }})
-**All systems go?** The engine is almost ready to fire up, except for a missing battery to drive the ignition system.
+**All systems go?** The engine is almost ready to fire up, except for a missing battery to drive the ignition system and a clamp to restrain the burn chamber.

 ![Fire Exhaust Jet Engine]({{ "/assets/jet-fire-exhaust.JPEG" | relative_url }})
 **Running Hot:** Excessive liquid propane and help from a leaf blower push the jet engine beyond its optimal operating range after a successful test earlier in the day.